tektutor/terraform-2428march-2025/README.md

   - vi/vim editor
   - known_hosts, authourized_keys, public/private keys, etc.,
 - You know DevOps conceptually, you are aware of CI/CD, you are aware of Jenkins
+- In case you are not meeting the above pre-requisities we will have challenge in completing all the training topics agreed

 </pre>

 ## How to fix/troubleshoot the RPS Cloud Lab issues?